What Do Private Detective or Investigator Do?

 - Warn troublemakers causing problems on establishment premises and eject them from premises when necessary.

-When polled, Private Detectives and Investigators say the following skills are most frequently used in their jobs:
+These are the skills Private Detectives and Investigators say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.